micro-community/development/docs/pages/tutorials/authorization.markdown

 The `default` rule enables access to all resources.
 Now, if we want to limit access, we can replace this with a rule that will only enable logged in users to access the `micro server`.

+Before changing the rules, let's secure the accounts.

 If we list the current accounts on the micro server, we can see the following:

 ```sh